j-pride/manual/manual.md

 # Insert, Update, and Delete

 The basic functionality for inserting, updating and deleting data is very simple.
 In addition to the basics, this chapter also explains how to manage transactions which is of course a very important issue when you manipulate the data.
-For most code snippets in this chapter you can find example code in the directory [examples/modify](https://github.com/j-pride/pride.pm/tree/master/src/examples/java/modify) in the PriDE delivery and on GitHub.
+For most code snippets in this chapter you can find example code in package [modify](https://github.com/j-pride/manual-example-code/tree/master/src/main/java/modify) in the [PriDE manual source code repository on GitHub](https://github.com/j-pride/manual-example-code/).

 ## Insert